SATYAMYADAV118/local-14-picnic/README.md

 # Local 4 Picnic Manager

 Local 4 Picnic Manager is a WordPress plugin that gives coordinators and volunteers a role-aware operations hub inside `wp-admin` and on any page via the `[l4p_dashboard]` shortcode.
-It bundles a locked-viewport dashboard, secure REST API, and custom database layer so crews can run tasks, funding, community chat, crew profiles, notifications, and settings without leaving WordPress.
+It bundles a locked-viewport dashboard, secure REST API, and custom database layer so crews can run tasks, funding, community chat, crew profiles, notifications, and settings without leaving WordPress – no build step required.

 ## Highlights